Unity-Technologies/ml-agents/docs/Learning-Environment-Design-External-Internal-Brains.md

 ![Internal Brain Inspector](images/internal_brain.png)

-   *  `Graph Model` : This must be the `bytes` file corresponding to the pretrained Tensorflow graph.
+   *  `Graph Model` : This must be the `bytes` file corresponding to the pre-trained TensorFlow graph.
 (You must first drag this file into your Resources folder and then from the Resources folder into the inspector)

 Only change the following Internal Brain properties if you have created your own TensorFlow model and are not using an ML-Agents model: